KamranBabirov/Final_Project/README.md

-~This is my simple Spring Boot web application, which uses Thymeleaf to display a greeting message and an image.~
+\This is my simple Spring Boot web application, which uses Thymeleaf to display a greeting message and an image./